Manage your paycheck

 Box 12: The following list explains the codes shown in Box 12.

-• Code BB — after-tax contributions to a Roth 403(b) retirement plan.
+• Code BB — post-tax contributions to a Roth 403(b) retirement plan.

-• Code C — taxable cost of group-term life insurance over $50,000 — included in boxes 1, 3 up to Social Security wage base, 5 and 16.
-This amount is indicated by deductions notated as taxable in the employer-paid benefits section of the paycheck summary.
+• Code C — taxable cost of group-term life insurance over $50,000 — included in boxes 1, 3, up to Social Security wage base, 5 and 16.
+This amount is indicated by the 50,000+ GTL imputed income amount in the employer-paid benefits section of the payslip.

 • Code DD — cost of employer-sponsored health coverage, including both the employee and employer costs.
 The amount reported with code 12 DD is not taxable.

-• Code E — elective deferrals under a section 403(b) salary reduction agreement as shown in the before-tax deductions as VOL_403B on the paycheck summary.
+• Code E — elective deferrals under a section 403(b) salary reduction agreement, as shown in the pre-tax deductions as Voluntary 403B Plan on the payslip.

-• Code W — employer contributions to a health savings account.
+• Code W — employee and employer contributions to a health savings account.

-Box 13: Statutory employee retirement plan: This is checked if you participate in one of the mandatory retirement plans.
+Box 13: Statutory employee retirement plan: This is checked if you participate in a mandatory retirement plan.

-Box 14: Retirement plan, United Way and miscellaneous state reporting: This box shows your contributions to the Arizona State Retirement System or Optional Retirement Plan and United Way contributions made through payroll deduction.
-These contributions appear in the before-tax deductions section of the paycheck summary under various deduction codes.
-Box 14 is also used to satisfy reporting requirements related to State Disability, Paid Family and Medical Leave, and Transit Taxes for select states.
+Box 14: Retirement plan, United Way and miscellaneous state reporting: This box shows your contributions to the Arizona State Retirement System or the Optional Retirement Plan, and United Way contributions made through payroll deduction.
+These contributions appear in the pre-tax deductions section of the payslip under various deduction codes.
+Box 14 is also used to satisfy various state reporting requirements for Disability, Paid Family and Medical Leave, and Transit Taxes in select states.
+Qualified overtime earnings are reported in Box 14, as of 2025.

 Box 15: State: This indicates the state where your wages and taxes are being reported.
-The wages and taxes for each state will show separately if wages and taxes were reported for more than one state.
+Wages and taxes for each state will be shown separately if wages and taxes were reported for more than one state.

 Box 19: Local income tax withheld: This box is not used for most ASU employees.

-Box 20: Locality name: This provides a brief description of the entity assessing and collecting local income taxes.
+Box 20: Locality name: This field provides a brief description of the entity that assesses and collects local income taxes.
 This box is not used for most ASU employees.

-Box A: Employee's Social Security Number: The IRS is allowing truncated social security numbers to be printed on the W2.
+Box A: Employee’s Social Security Number: The IRS is allowing truncated social security numbers to be printed on the W-2.
 The first five digits of the nine-digit SSN will show Xs, and the last four digits will be viewable.
 For example, XXX-XX-1234.
-All mailed W2 copies will have truncated SSNs, while the electronic copy downloaded from My ASU will show the entire number.
+All mailed W-2 copies will have truncated SSNs, while the electronic copy downloaded from Workday will show the full SSN.